 Winter months are the peak time for flu season in most areas.
 The air is colder, days are shorter, and most people spend much more time inside.
 Of course, the flu is not the only illness around and dealing with any cold is never fun.
 If you're cold and flu free, you can boost your immune system to stay healthy, but if you end up sick, there are ways to help relieve symptoms, support your milk supply and get you feeling better faster.

 It is not unusual for your milk supply to dip when you have a cold or flu.
-Of course, it will bounce back afterward, but added support during an illness goes a long way to help it recover quickly.
-Some of the ingredients in the Hot Lemonade Tea are considered galactogogues meaning they are used to support and increase milk supply.
+It will bounce back afterward, but added support during an illness goes a long way to help it recover quickly.
+Some ingredients in the Hot Lemonade Tea are considered galactagogues meaning they are used to support and increase milk supply.

 10 oz of water or enough for your mug of choice

 1 Throat Coat (Traditional Medicinals) tea bag (optional)

 Pinch or two of cayenne pepper